Santorini things to do santorini - photo by Pixabay

 20. Attend a Village Panigyri (Feast)

 Every village church celebrates its patron saint’s name day with a panigyri — a traditional outdoor feast with music, dancing, food, and wine, open to everyone.
-Oia’s largest: August 4th, feast of the 7 Children of Ephesus, with flag-decorated boats gathering at Ammoudi cave-church accessible only by sea.
-Pyrgos: spectacular Good Friday tradition with fires lit in tin lamps throughout the entire village.
-These are authentic local celebrations where foreigners are warmly welcomed.
+Oia’s largest falls on August 4th, the feast of the 7 Children of Ephesus, with flag-decorated boats gathering at Ammoudi’s cave-church, accessible only by sea.
+Pyrgos has a spectacular Good Friday tradition with fires lit in tin lamps throughout the entire village.
+These are authentic local celebrations where foreigners are genuinely welcomed — not performed for tourists, just extended to them.

 Practical Notes for Your Santorini Bucket List